X86 Emulation (QEMU)¶

 While this board is emulated and you can’t “flash” it, you can use this configuration to run basic Zephyr applications and kernel tests in the QEMU emulated environment.
 For example, with the Synchronization Sample:

-cd $ZEPHYR_BASE/samples/synchronization mkdir build && cd build # Use cmake to configure a Ninja-based build system: cmake -GNinja -DBOARD=qemu_x86 .. # Now run ninja on the generated build system: ninja run
+# From the root of the zephyr repository # Use cmake to configure a Ninja-based buildsystem: cmake -B build -GNinja -DBOARD=qemu_x86 samples/synchronization # Now run ninja on the generated build system: ninja -C build run

 This will build an image with the synchronization sample app, boot it using QEMU, and display the following console output: